House of Brainiac: Main story

 Lois Lane is enjoying her first day off in years and greets Conner Kent (Superboy), Kong Kenan, Othul-Ra and Osul-Ra (children she and Clark adopted after "Warworld Saga"), Supergirl, Lana Lang, Natasha Irons, Steel, and Perry White on her way to a yoga session with Jimmy Olsen and Silver Banshee.
 As Clark joins them, he overhears an army of Czarnians and robots descending upon Metropolis.
 As Superman and his allies started fighting off the robots and Czarnians, Steel reveals he tried calling for backup but something interfered with his systems.
 Superman realizes that Brainiac is the one behind the invasion, just as Brainiac sends General Chacal (a Czarnian similar to Lobo) to attack Supercorp where Lex Luthor is being detained.
-Brainiac captures Metallo, Mercy Graves and Lena Luthor (Lex's daughter), while Lex barely escapes during the chaos.
-Brainiac captures all of Superman's allies including Silver Banshee and Lex, and teleports away before Superman can catch him.
+Brainiac captures Metallo, Mercy Graves and Lena Luthor (Luthor's daughter), while Luthor barely escapes during the chaos.
+Brainiac captures all of Superman's allies including Silver Banshee and Luthor, and teleports away before Superman can catch him.

 Superman confronts Lobo at the Warriors Bar in Coast City about the Czarnians' invasion in Metropolis but Lobo denies his involvement.
 While Brainiac is torturing Silver Banshee, he starts coughing up blood, and asks his clones to take him to the cooling chamber.
 Superman explains to Lobo what happened, and Lobo recognizes Chacal.
 Supercorp creates vehicles for Superman and Lobo to head toward Brainiac's ship due to the United Planets quarantining Earth.
 As they pass the United Planets headquarters, they are attacked by Chacal and his minions.
-After Brainiac heals himself and frees Luthor, Lex Luthor tells Brainiac if he leaves Lena Luthor alone, he will give him Superman.
-Brainiac is about to take Lana Lang to experiment her, but Supergirl realizes Brainiac's technology is from a planet called Colu (because of her experience with Future Brainiac) and deactivates their prison.
-Superboy and Supergirl, however, realize they still don't have their powers, and have shrunk.
+After Brainiac heals himself and frees Luthor, Luthor tells Brainiac if he leaves Lena Luthor alone, he will give him Superman.
+Brainiac is about to take Lana Lang to experiment her, but Supergirl realizes Brainiac's technology is from the planet Colu (because of her experience with Future Brainiac) and deactivates their prison.
+Superboy and Supergirl, however, realize they still do not have their powers, and have shrunk.